Organ Inunctions - Medical Indications and Effects of Rhythmical Einreibung

 The bladder has a close relationship with the soul.
 Undercooling, injury, surgery, and neurological disorders can significantly weaken the bladder.
 Weakness of the bladder often occurs in old age.

-Rhythmical Einreibungen to the bladder can vitalize the organ in all these cases.
+Rhythmical Einreibung treatments of the bladder can vitalize the organ in all these cases.

 - Irritable bladder

 - After bladder infections